Dat-one-dev/Sushupti/README.md

 The exact structure may change as development continues, but the goal is to keep the data processing, statistics, styling, and TUI logic separate.

----

-# A Little Bit of History

-Sushupti did not start as the application you see now.

-### 01 — The original idea

-The first version was basically:

-> Get Hackatime data → calculate daily hours → print a graph.

-It was a simple CLI.

----

-### 02 — The graph exporter

-I then added the ability to generate a graph as an image.

-At this point Sushupti was still mostly a statistics/graph tool.

----

-### 03 — The TUI happened

-Then I decided that a terminal application would be more interesting than a command that just prints a graph.

-This was where the project scope completely escaped.

-I started learning Bubble Tea and building an actual dashboard.

----

-### 04 — The interface evolved

-The TUI went through several iterations.

-I experimented with:

-* sidebars
-* dashboard layouts
-* borders
-* animated graphs
-* different terminal symbols
-* project leaderboards
-* statistics boxes

-Eventually the original sidebar was removed and replaced with something that was actually useful for daily statistics.

----

-### 05 — More data

-I added project analytics and started turning the dashboard into something that could actually tell me where my coding time was going.

-The project leaderboard and project distribution graph became some of the more complicated parts of the interface.

----

-### 06 — Making it less terrible

-At one point, the codebase had become a mess.

-So I spent a large amount of time cleaning up the TUI, styles, utilities, and statistics calculations.

-Some statistics that were being calculated repeatedly during rendering were moved into reusable functions.

-This also made adding new dashboard components much easier.

----

-### 07 — Making it feel alive

-The graphs started animating when the application launches.

-The header got an animated element.

-The cat started moving.

-A clock and date display were added.

-At this point Sushupti stopped feeling like a collection of terminal boxes and started feeling like an actual application.

----

 # What I Learned